 The northern lights, also called aurora borealis, are lights (often green) which seems to dance in the sky.
 To be able to see them, you need a dark night and a clear sky.

-So when is the best time to see the Northern lights in Iceland?
+So when is the best time to visit Iceland for the Northern lights?

 Try not to plan your trip during the full moon.
 The darker the night the better.